HUBioDataLab/DrugApp/README.md

 # DrugApp: A Method for Machine Learning-based Prediction of Drug Approval
-In this repository, we presented a programmatic tool called “DrugApp”, that utilize available clinical trial- and patent-related data together with physicochemical and molecular features of drugs candidate compounds within a random forest classifier to predict their potential of getting approval as drugs for certain indications.
-The major contributions of our study are summarized below:
+In this repository, we presented a programmatic tool called “DrugApp”, that utilize available clinical trial and patent related data together with physicochemical and molecular properties of drugs candidate compounds within a random forest classifier to predict their potential of getting regulatory approval as drugs for certain indications.
+The major contributions of this work are summarized below:
-* We showed the high potential of our method for predicting drug approval.
+* Presenting the method "DrugApp" which can predict drug approvals prospectively with reasonably high performance.
-* We proposed comprehensive datasets, which can be useful for further computational studies as benchmarks.
+* Preparing drug development-related property datasets (including features from patents, clinical trials, and physicochemical + molecular properties) by gathering and organizing data from multiple resources, which will be useful for further studies in terms of training and testing development-centric prediction models.
-* We presented important features for drug approval prediction, which can be used by both commercial and non-commercial entities to increase the efficiency of drug development procedures.
+* Identifying features that are important for drug approvals, which can be evaluated by experts to increase the efficiency of drug development procedures.

-The modeling methodology of this study is summarized below.
+The methodology applied while developing DrugApp is shown below.

 <img width="1201" alt="DrugApp_Figure1" src="https://user-images.githubusercontent.com/13165170/178265643-25759b13-cb62-414d-89b9-9a619eb2e5a2.png">

 ## Programming Environment and Files
 **Descriptions of folders and files:**

 *	**datasets** folder includes benchmark datasets constructed by applying extensive filtering operations.
     * **raw_datasets** folder contains FDA-approved and FDA-unapproved drug indication pairs together with all features.
 One-hot encoded version of categorical features are also provided.
 FDA-approved and FDA-unapproved drugs are represented in the column called "Label" in binary classification format (i.e., 1:approved, 0:unapproved).
-    * **prospective_analysis_datasets** folder contains drug indication pairs together with all features for ongoing clinical trials.
+    * **prospective_analysis_datasets** contains both raw feature files and ready to use feature vectors for drugs in ongoing clinical trials (as of May 2022).
-    * **training_datasets** folder contains feature vectors for unique FDA-approved and FDA-unapproved drugs.
+    * **training_datasets** contains training datasets of DrugApp (both raw feature files and ready to use feature vectors) for regulatorily approved and unapproved drugs.
+The column named "Label" indicates the approval status of the drug (i.e., 1:approved, 0:unapproved).
-*	**scripts** folder includes script files required for the construction of model for predicting drug approval as well as for the determination of evaluation metrics and feature importances.
+*	**scripts** contains Python scripts required for the construction of DrugApp prediction models, as well as their performance evaluation via validation experiments, and feature importance identification.
-*	**results** folder contains prediction results of each disease group for ongoing clinical trials.
+*	**results** contains the output of each DrugApp model considering both the model performance scores and approval prediction results for drugs in ongoing clinical trials (as of May 2022).

 **Dependencies:**